solverit/vaadin-masked-textfield/README.txt

-MaskedTextField for Vaadin
+Masked TextField for Vaadin 7
 =========================================

-For more information please checkout http://vaadin.com/addon/maskedtextfield

 Overview of currently available masks: